Giving shares to employees

 There are a number of steps for employers to consider before gifting shares to employees.
 Some of the key steps include:

-- Whether giving shares to employees requires a change to the articles and/or shareholder agreement.
+- Check shareholder agreement and/or the company articles – will giving shares to employees require a change to the articles and/or shareholder agreement?